DevlessTeam/docs/services.md

 ### Submitting you module to the store

 Once you have a module, you may decide to share this with the world.
-One way you can share your new module is via the DevLess Service Hub
+One way you can share your new module  via the DevLess Service Hub.

+* To do this you have to head over to **migration tab** on your instance then export the module.
+* Next you will have to host your module online.
+Preferably using a code hosting platform like GitHub.
+* Clone the Service Hub JSON file. `https://github.com/DevlessTeam/service-hub.git` and update the JSON file with info about your service.
+* You can now send a pull request  of the updated JSON

+If everything is good it will be merged and your module will show up on the Service Hub.